SiliconLabsSoftware/docs-matter/sld247-matter-overview/index.md

 >**Note:** The Matter hub for Matter over Thread requires an additional device, a radio co-processor.
 See [the introduction to the Matter over Thread demo](/matter/<docspace-docleaf-version>/matter-thread-getting-started) for more information.

-**Matter Hub Bootloader Image**: The EFR32MG24 devices must be programmed with a bootloader.
+**Matter Bootloader Image**: The EFR32MG24 devices must be programmed with a bootloader.
 Obtain those here: [Silicon Labs Matter Artifacts](/matter/<docspace-docleaf-version>/matter-prerequisites/matter-artifacts).

 **SSH Client**: Managing the Matter hub often requires connecting to it remotely.
 An SSH client is needed to follow the step-by-step example in this document (PuTTY is used).
 Install software such as [PuTTY](https://www.putty.org/), Terminal or a similar application for access to the Raspberry Pi-based Matter hub.